 We maintain an area for lost and found items in each building.
-Children and parents are encouraged to look through the assortment for missing items.
 Please be sure that student names are placed on personal possessions that students bring to school.
 This is particularly necessary for boots and tennis shoes.
+Children and parents are encouraged to look through the lost and found for missing items.
+Since many items are accumulated, after each parent-teacher conference and at the end of the school year, the items in lost and found not claimed will be donated to a good cause.